 Month: September 2018

 I love to visit Mumbai during rainy season.
-It is because I love to see Mumbai when it rains.
-To photography it during the rain is something very special.
+It is because, I love to see Mumbai when it rains.
+To photograph it during the rain is something very special.

 Normally, I stay in hotels close to the airport.
-Approximately 14 years during one such, I was waiting outside the hotel with my camera kit to see whether I can get a suitable taxi to go around Mumabi.
+Approximately 16 years ago during one such visit, I was waiting outside the hotel with my camera kit to see whether I can get a suitable taxi to go around Mumabi.

 It was the days of Maruti Omni’s, and one such high roof car slowed down.
 I asked him, can we go around for a drive.
 He asked me where?
 I said, no such specific places, but take me wherever you feel I can click some good photos.
 It was around 08:00 am in the morning and we finished the day at 10:00 pm and then straight to airport to catch the flight back to Abu Dhabi.